google/googletest/docs/advanced.md

 ### How to Write Value-Parameterized Tests

 To write value-parameterized tests, first you should define a fixture class.
-It must be derived from both `testing::Test` and `testing::WithParamInterface<T>` (the latter is a pure interface), where `T` is the type of your parameter values.
-For convenience, you can just derive the fixture class from `testing::TestWithParam<T>`, which itself is derived from both `testing::Test` and `testing::WithParamInterface<T>`. `T` can be any copyable type.
+It must be derived from both `::testing::Test` and `::testing::WithParamInterface<T>` (the latter is a pure interface), where `T` is the type of your parameter values.
+For convenience, you can just derive the fixture class from `::testing::TestWithParam<T>`, which itself is derived from both `::testing::Test` and `::testing::WithParamInterface<T>`. `T` can be any copyable type.
 If it's a raw pointer, you are responsible for managing the lifespan of the pointed values.

 {: .callout .note}
 NOTE: If your test fixture defines `SetUpTestSuite()` or `TearDownTestSuite()`